florisjanssens/SPAI_project_2019_group2/Part_3a_Offline_noise_reduction/MultiChannelWienerFiltering_and_demoUI/README.txt

 	-	auxilary_fcns:		Contains 4 functions that are needed to compute the noise reduction algorithm.
 	-	framework:          	Contains the demo and MWF_framework.m to execute the offline noise reduction.
-This also contains the
+This also contains the enhanced audio files.
 Execute:
 	- 	Go in to the framework folder and write the command: demo in the console.
 	- 	A UI will open which allows you to select a receiver channel based on what is